Caleb9/camera-utility/README.md

 These are the command line options:
 ```
-  -s, --src-dir       Required.
-Directory containing pictures and/or videos.
-All sub-directories will be searched
+  -s, --src-path      Required.
+Path to a camera file (image or video) or a directory containing camera files.
+All
-                      too.
+                      sub-directories will be scanned as well.

   -d, --dest-dir      Required.
 Destination directory root path where files will be copied into auto-created
                       sub-directories named after file creation date (e.g. 2019_08_22/).